reeemzer/reeemzer/README.md

 ### Hi there 👋, my name is Reem
-#### I am a computer engineering student in the Open university
+#### I am a computer engineering student in my 2 years on the Open university
-Open for my first full time job!
+Open for my first full time job as a product or programmer!

 - 🔭 I’m currently working on 2141 club - an IDF Ex-Company Commanders Club
 - 🌱 I’m currently learning product management